GusseDev/lunii-md-builder/README.md

 ## Usage

 1. Clone this repository

 2. Install dependencies:
 ```bash
 pip install xxtea
 ```
-3. Adjust SNU, VERSION_MAJOR, VERSION_MINOR with your information (you can retrieve them via UART Debug)

-4. Run the script:
+3. Run the script:
 ```bash
 python md_generator.py
 ```

-5. I have a bug actually I have a missing 00 value at address #000000FF so add it before use it.
+4. When prompted, enter your device information:
+   - Serial Number (16 characters)
+   - Major Version
+   - Minor Version

+   Note: You can retrieve these values via UART Debug.
+Press Enter to use default values for version.

-The script will create a `new.md` file in the current directory.
-Rename it to `.md` (with the leading dot) and place it at the root of your Lunii's SD card.
+5. The script will create a `new.md` file in the current directory.

+6. Process the generated file:
+   - Rename it to `.md` (with the leading dot)
+   - Place it at the root of your Lunii's SD card
-And change it to hidden file.
+   - Change it to a hidden file

 ## File Structure